-The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records.
+The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights concerning their education records.
 (An "eligible student" under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution at any age.)
 These rights include:

-- 1. The right to inspect and review the student's education records within 45 days after the day the technical college receives a request for access.
-A student should submit to the registrar, dean, head of the academic department, a written request that identifies the record(s) the student wishes to inspect.
-The school official will make arrangements for access and notify the student of the time and place where the records may be inspected. - 2.
+- 1. The right to inspect and review the student's education records within 45 days after the day the technical college receives an access request.
+A student should submit to the registrar, dean, or head of the academic department, a written request that identifies the record(s) the student wishes to inspect.
+The school official will plan for access and notify the student of the time and place where the records may be inspected. - 2.
 The right to request the amendment of the student's education records that the student believes is inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.

-A student who wishes to ask the technical college to amend a record should write the technical college's principal/chief executive officer, clearly identify the part of the record the student wants changed and specify why it should be changed.
+A student who wishes to ask the technical college to amend a record should write the technical college's principal/chief executive officer, clearly identify the part of the record the student wants to be changed, and specify why it should be changed.